 Squaw Valley and Alpine Meadows used to duke it out for the most varried terrain in Lake Tahoe.
 Then they merged.

 Home to the 1960 Winter Olympics, Squaw Valley is a classic Lake Tahoe ski resort.
-With a cool tram and dedicated beginner area, you’ll get a classic skiing experience.
+With a cool tram and a dedicated beginner area, you’ll get a classic skiing experience.
 It’s no wonder that Squaw Valley is one of the best Lake Tahoe ski resorts.

 More intermediate and advanced skiers will love the steep chutes at Squaw and the miles of hikeable terrain at Alpine Meadows.